AsynqLab/asynq/README.md

 <img src="https://user-images.githubusercontent.com/11155743/114697792-ffbfa580-9d26-11eb-8e5b-33bef69476dc.png" alt="Asynq logo" width="360px" />

-#### This is a fork of the execllent [Asynq](https://github.com/hibiken/asynq) library.
+#### This is a fork of the excellent [Asynq](https://github.com/hibiken/asynq) library.
 The original library is no longer maintained.
 Please use this fork instead.

 # Simple, reliable & efficient distributed task queue in Go